thodorisKall/Pomodoro-countdown/README.md

 ## 2. Deployment

-The app is deployed and can be accessed at [Your Site URL](pomodoro-countdown-woad.vercel.app)
+The app is deployed and can be accessed at [Pomodoro App](https://pomodoro-countdown-6t1hdbqio-thodoriskall.vercel.app/)

 ## 3. Description